Help updated December 26th, 2024

 Use uncoated strings.
 Uncoated strings grip better to the fretboard and are less slippery than coated strings.

 Mr. Zager levels fret height on all of his guitars but sometimes we have a customer who measures and will find a small variance in fret height and insist this is the source of a buzzing string.
-If string height is 3/16’s measuring from the 12th fret space to the top of the big E string, and you have string buzz exactly on that uneven fret then yes, there is a problem fret.
+If string height is 3/16’s measuring from the 12th fret space to the top of the big E string, and you have string buzz exactly on that uneven fret then there could be a problem fret.
 In 99% of these cases though we find string height is UNDER 3/16th which is too low on a brand new guitar whose woods are still setting and whose frets are still wearing in.
 Do remember most of our playability comes from lower string pressures, and NOT string height.
 Why?
 Because ultra low string height produces poor sound quality.
-This is why Mr. Zager uses these measurements and has found in 70 years testing this combination produces the best results.
+This is why Mr. Zager uses these measurements and has found in 70 years of testing this combination produces the best playability AND the best sound.
 With that said, once your woods settle and the frets begin to wear in with little divots you’ll soon be able to see, you CAN set string height lower, but not now.
 Just remember for every millimeter lower you go in string height you WILL lose some sound quality.
+Lastly, daily changes in humidity and temperature will move the face up and down in micro millimeters which will create a buzz or rattle far before a fret that is not perfectly even.
+If you set string height under 3/16 measuring from the 12th fret space to the top of the big E string you will get into these issues which is why our guitars are designed and set up using these measurements.

 Mr. Zager applies a special protective wax to each guitar before they ship which protects the new finish.
 You generally see it more on the darker finish guitars, especially the black lacquer guitars.
 He buffs each guitar by hand but sometimes you’ll still see the residue on the bridge, the fretboard and small areas where the buffer has a hard time getting to.
 You’ll soon see it disappear as it evaporates and turns into dust.
 If you wanted to remove more Mr. Zager recommends Old English spray polish you can buy at any Walmart for $3.95.
 We’ve tested polishes and found this one to be the best.